Dear Bassetlaw District Council,

 information of the description specified in the request; and

 b) if that is the case to have that information communicated to him,

 subject to the effect of the exemptions in Part 11 of the Act.

 Therefore pursuant to the Council’s duty to confirm or deny whether or not

-it holds the information requested I can confirm that the Council holds
+it holds the information requested I confirm that the Council does hold

 If you are dissatisfied with the Freedom of Information response set out

 in this letter, you are able to utilise the Council’s complaints procedure

 which allows one right of review via this system.
 Details can be found